-I do a lot of speaking on digital marketing and one of the most common questions I get at the end of a speech is: What do I post on social media for my business?
+One of the most common questions we get is: What should I post on social media for my business?

 Without helpful blog posts, videos or podcasts, you really don’t have much to post on social media besides promotional content and behind-the-scenes photos.

 Creating content regularly gives you something to actually share on social media.